ramosrenzo/Recipes-Research/README.md

 We are now going to test the dependency of missingness based on the recipe description and comparing that between the recipe cook time in minutes, and the recipe's number of steps.

-> Description and Cooking Time
+> Description and Prep Time

 Null Hypothesis: The missingness of description does not depend on minutes
 Alternative Hypothesis: The missingness of description depends on minutes